amZotti/amzotti.github.com/_posts/2015-01-28-how-does-NaN-work.md

 ---
 layout: post
 title: "How does NaN work?"
-description: "Why not a number actually IS a number!"
+description: "Why does NaN evaluate to number?
+How come isNaN(defined) evaluates to true?
+And most importantly: Is not a number a number?
+Find out the answer to all these questions and more..."
 category: "javascript"
 tags: [javascript]
 ---